 - The place is safe for women and women can roam the town and beaches till 9-10 pm

-- Don’t disturb the foreigners as they to are on their vacation and wouldn’t want to be disturbed
+- Please don’t disturb the foreigners as they too are on vacation and wouldn’t want to be disturbed

 - Rest all the money on food